prodata2000/VMS/README.md

 # Visitor Management System

 ## 📌 Overview
 This project is a simple **Visitor Management System** built using Flask and SQLite.
 It allows visitors to sign in and administrators to manage visitor logs.
+This project was designed to run in a closed network.
+It does not have robust security as it was never designed to touch the open internet.

 ## 🚀 Features
 - Visitor sign-in form with name, email, phone, company, and reason for visit.